openzim/nautilus/CONTRIBUTING.md

 * `file://` scheme doesn't work as the binary `.wasm` files are sent naively as `text/html` instead of `application/oct-stream`.
 If you want to use the HTML generated folder instead of ZIM, serve it through a web server and [configure the Content-Type response](https://emscripten.org/docs/compiling/WebAssembly.html#web-server-setup).
 * [ZIM](https://wiki.openzim.org/wiki/ZIM_file_format) places JS files under the `/-/` namespace and binary ones under the `/I/` one.
 Dynamically loading of JS and WASM files within `ogv.js` requires us to tweak it to introduce some ZIM-specific logic.
 See `fix_ogvjs_dist.py`.

-Because the links are generated inside the JS code, we need to know when we're in a ZIM or not.
-For that to work both in static HTML and in-ZIM, we detect it using a `<link id="favicon">` in HTML files.
-This link needs to be present and parsed before loading the help `zimwriterfs.js` script.

 ## i18n